 Purchase Adventures in Solitude:

 You may now order your own personally signed copy of Grant’s first book Adventures in Solitude!
 If the book should be inscribed to someone other than the purchaser, please make a note in the Paypal purchase.
-Cost is $25.00 + $5.00 shipping and handling in the currency of your country.
+Cost is CAD $25.00 + $10.00shipping and handling.